 The rooms are so chic you’ll hesitate to venture past the door, but the design credentials aside, one of the main selling points of SoprArno Suites is the laid-back location of the hotel, across the river from the crowds and close to the Pitti Palace.

 In the Area

-— Text courtesy of Jetsetter.com, modified to fit the format.
+Text with contribution from Jetsetter.com, modified to fit the format.